ANT: Anthropology Courses

 3 sh (may not be repeated for credit)

-Deals with the problems that confront American culture such as poverty, language, race, gender, and violence.
+Deals with the problems that confront American culture and society.
 Involves critical, analytical and objective thinking so that our own culture and values can be viewed more objectively and other cultures can be better understood and respected.
 An important element is to provide an understanding of the role of the individual in the continuation or amelioration of issues that afflict American society.
 Meets General Education requirement in Social Sciences.

 ANT 2511 Biological Anthropology